YT37/Machine-DeepLearning-Projects/AirQualityDeterminer/README.md

-# AdultClassifier
+# AirQualityDeterminer
-This project Classifies if a prson is an Adult based on their Features using KNearestNeighbour Algorithm.
+This project Determines the Air Quality of a place using Random Forest Algorithm.

 # Requirements
  - Python 3.6 or up